 or rodent deodorant.

-damage caused where persons carry out treatment themselves.
+injury or damage caused where persons carry out treatment

-using any product.
-Keep any insecticide or rodenticide away
+carefully when using any product.
+Keep any insecticide away from

 children and animals and ensure it is stored safely.